CopernicaMarketingSoftware/Documentation/MarketingSuite/magento-integration/object/category.md

 ## Using the Category object in personalization

-Categories can be user various purposes: grouping products by type, by manufacturer, by certain event, etc. Thus they make am excellent tool for personalization.
+Categories can be grouped in various ways: grouping products by type, by manufacturer, by certain event, etc. Thus they make an excellent tool for personalization.

-For example, to show products that were assigned to special event category (let say cookie baking contest).
-We can assign them to not visible category in Magento and then iterate that category inside email template like that:
+For example, to show products that were assigned to a category specifically made for a campaign (let say, around cookie baking contest), we can assign them to a hidden category in Magento and then iterate that category inside email template:

 ```
 {assign $magento.categories[42] to $cookiesCategory}